Check what you know

 Regular driver training can make vehicular incidents less likely to happen.

-50% of drivers do not fully understand all features in their vehicle.
-Before embarking on any journey in a vehicle, drivers must know the height and width of their vehicle, check their route for low bridges and understand all operating features in their vehicle.
-The basics that drivers should be aware of:
+Drivers must know the height and width of their vehicle, check their route for low bridges and understand all operating features in their vehicle.

 - how to carry out routine safety checks, such as those on lights, tyres and wheel fixings and report any faults.